WasiqB/coteafs-selenium/README.md

 - Latest Selenium WebDriver 4.0 (Alpha 2).
 - Supports Chrome, Safari, Firefox, IE and Edge
-- Supports execution on BrowserStack.
-- Supports execution on Selenium Grid.
+- Supports execution on BrowserStack and Selenium Grid.
 - On-demand highlighting of Elements.
 - On-demand delay of test execution by allowing predefined delays.
 - On-demand headless mode.
-- Interfaced architecture for different UI components which helps in better code readability.
+- Supports all major test frameworks like TestNG, JUnit, Cucumber, etc.
+- Supports logging of events to Log file.
+- Extensible framework which allows extending the framework as required.
 - Parallel execution of tests on different browsers.
-- CI / CD ready.
+- Inline verification of elements.

 ## :smile: How it is easy to write Tests with this Framework?